Welcome to your winter yoga nidra practice.

 Visualize a ray of moonlight gently shining on each part in turn.

-Bringing attention to the right hand thumb and feeling the thumb,
+Bringing attention to the right hand thumb,

 Visualizing a ray of moonlight illuminating the thumb.